Skip to content

 yes | cp -R /var/www/html/rconfig/storage/* /var/www/html/rconfig8/current/storage/

-✅ Clear the application cache to ensure you are using the V8 Pro codebase.
+1. Clear the cache so the running instance uses the V8 Pro codebase.

 Terminal window